 - Academic excellence and motivation to study in the field of medicine

 - Records of leadership experience and community service

 How to Apply

-- Applicants enrolling into the Faculty of Engineering must first indicate their interest in the “Engineering and Medicine (Duke-NUS)” in their application form during the online NUS Application Exercise.
+1. Applicants must first apply to NUS Faculty of Engineering, indicating their interest in the “Engineering and Medicine (Duke-NUS)” Track in their application form during the online NUS Application Exercise.

-- Upon acceptance of the offer of admissions to the Faculty of Engineering, shortlisted applicants who earlier indicated their interest will be invited to complete the online Duke-NUS Conditional Admissions Application.
+2. Upon acceptance of the offer of admissions to the Faculty of Engineering, shortlisted applicants who earlier indicated their interest will be invited to complete the online Duke-NUS Conditional Admissions Application, including: